Budgeting

 Secondly, it’s about cashflow again, but this time protecting it – limiting what’s going out as much as you can.

 Your new plan.
-This is where Sorted’s budgeting tool (really more of a spending planner) can help you tally all your regular expenses and then save different versions to see what adjustments can be made.
+This is where Sorted’s budget planner (really more of a spending planner) can help you tally all your regular expenses and then save different versions to see what adjustments can be made.

 To protect your cash flow, you’ll need to focus on the essentials: food, shelter, utilities and transport.